daniellogerstedt/35---binary-trees-and-binary-search-trees/lab-joydaniel/README.md

 # Lab 35 Documentation:

 ## Installation:

+  To use:

+  1 Fork the repository using the fork option at the top right of github.
+  2 Clone the forked repository to directory.
-  Clone to directory, import into file where needed.
+  3 Import into file where needed.

+  To run tests:

+  1 Follow use instructions.
+  2 In Terminal run NPM Install inside the directory.
+  3 Use NPM Run Test in directory from terminal.

 ## Testing: